ncoblentz/KotlinBurpJwtTokenHandlerDemo/README.md

 ![extracttoken.png](Documentation/extracttoken.png)

 Afterward, apply that token to the current request.
-In Juice Shop, some features look at the "Authorization: Bearer " header and others look at the "token" cookie.
+In Juice Shop, some features look at the `Authorization: Bearer ` header and others look at the `token` cookie.

 ![apply.png](Documentation/apply.png)